 Both Dell and Lenovo produce a variety of laptops.
-When somebody asks if Lenovo or Dell laptops are better, it’s not always possible to give an answer without knowing anything about the consumer’s budget, requirements, or even personal preferences.
+When somebody asks if Lenovo or Dell laptops are better, it’s difficult to give an answer without knowing anything about the consumer’s budget, intended uses, or even personal preferences.

-- People who may need to use their laptops in diverse conditions might lean towards the Rugged series from Dell.
+- People who use their laptops in diverse conditions should consider the Rugged series from Dell.

 - On the other hand, Lenovo’s P-Series have more capabilities for expansion, so they might prove more versatile.

-It’s also true that Lenovo sells more computers than Dell, though people shouldn’t just use popularity as a metric for making a purchase decision.
+Based on market share, Lenovo sells more computers than Dell.
+However, people shouldn’t use popularity as a metric for making a purchase decision.
 Both individuals and companies should consider their unique needs and then shop around for prices on the specific models that meet those requirements.

 Are Lenovo Laptops Reliable?

-While not as famously reliable under adverse conditions than the Dell Rugged series, TechRepublic did refer
+While not as famously reliable under adverse conditions as the Dell Rugged series, TechRadar

-to the Lenovo ThinkPad as a “reliable workhorse” under typical conditions.
+said the Lenovo ThinkPad has “incredible performance.”
 The better Lenovo models have a good reputation for their sturdy design and good battery life.
-On the other end of the spectrum, TechRepublic noted that one Lenovo Chromebook had a rather finicky keyboard and trackpad.
+On the other end of the spectrum, TechRadar noted that one Lenovo IdeaPad Duet has a very small keyboard and finicky trackpad.
 Again, when it comes to laptop brands, even various series and models can earn very different reputations.

 Does Lenovo or Dell Use Better Components?

 Again, both brands produce laptops for various budgets and uses.
 The more expensive Lenovo computers, for instance, tend to use high-end components.
-As an example, both the Lenovo Yoga 920 and ThinkPad Carbon X1 use 8th Gen i7 processors and sturdy builds.
-Likewise, more expensive Dell computers, like the Alienware series, have i7 processors.
+As an example, both the Lenovo Yoga 9i and ThinkPad X1 Carbon Gen 10 use 12th Gen i7 processors and sturdy builds.
+Likewise, more expensive Dell computers, like the gaming Alienware series, have up to i9-12900H processors.